 Later that day I went to my first fish spa.
 What an experience.
 I thought I wasn’t ticklish.
 I was wrong.
 After 10 months of hiking, my feet weren’t in the best condition.
 I think the fish noticed.
 They swarmed.
 I paid 40 baht for 15 minutes.
 The lady placed me on the tank outside, and must have either forgotten about me or simply considered I was her promotional display because she left me there for over 40 minutes!
 By the end of the session, the fish hadn’t let up a bit.
 In fact, they seemed even more frantic to suck my skin clean by the end of my time.
 But boy did my feet feel different!

 When you go to Chiang Mai (or anywhere that has them), I would definitely recommend getting a fish spa treatment.
 Recently there has been some hype on how you might get diseases from the fish.
 To date, there are no confirmed cases of this occurring!
 You will find the spas all around Chiang Mai, but primarily in the night market area east of the old town.
-The spa I went to was right outside Tha Phae Gate (click for location).
-Average price is 60 baht for 15 minutes or 100 baht for 30 minutes, but you can always find cheaper (or more expensive) ones like mine.
+The spa I went to was right outside Tha Phae (East) Gate.
+The average price is 60 baht for 15 minutes or 100 baht for 30 minutes, but you can always find cheaper (or more expensive) ones like mine.

 Doi Suthep Jungle

 The next day was one of the greatest adventures in my travels.
 Getting lost in the wilderness of the Doi Suthep jungle!
 I already wrote the story on that one.
 Actually, two stories.
 The first is how I got lost, and the second is my second attempt a couple weeks later where I was able to find the correct trail and make it through the jungle successfully.